-GDITs Military Health team is hiring a Medical Writer to support the Office of Regulated Activities (ORA) under the DoD (Dept. of Army) located at Ft.
+GDIT's Military Health team is hiring a Medical Writer to support the Office of Regulated Activities (ORA) under the DoD (Dept. of Army) located at Ft.
 Detrick in Frederick, Maryland.

 The Office of Regulated Activities (ORA) is a multidisciplinary team of regulatory affairs, compliance, and clinical support professionals dedicated to supporting the USAMRDC mission of developing Food and Drug Administration regulated medical products for the Warfighter.
 The ORA provides full-service, oversight, and consultation for regulatory, clinical, non-clinical, manufacturing, data management, biostatistics, product technical, safety monitoring.

-Write, review, edit, and advise on the development of documents and dossiers in an electronic Common Technical Document (eCTD) format, to include IND applications, master files, investigational new device applications, biologics license applications, new drug applications, annual reports, information amendments, clinical protocols and study reports, investigator’s/investigational brochures, FDA meeting requests and background materials, responses to FDA requests for information, target product profiles, clinical development plans, manuscripts, white papers, 510k pre-market notifications, and to a lesser extent pre market approvals, and Environmental Protection Agency registration packages.
+Write, review, edit, and advise on the development of documents and dossiers in electronic Common Technical Document (eCTD) format, to include IND applications, master files, investigational new device applications, biologics license applications, new drug applications, annual reports, information amendments, clinical protocols and study reports, investigator’s/investigational brochures, FDA meeting requests and background materials, responses to FDA requests for information, target product profiles, clinical development plans, manuscripts, white papers, 510k pre-market notifications, and to a lesser extent pre market approvals and Environmental Protection Agency registration packages.

-Provide routine reports and updates to the Government leadership.
+Provide routine reports and updates as required.

-Participate in special projects as required.
+Participate in other projects as required.

-Bachelor’s Degree in Science field or a related discipline, or the equivalent combination of education, professional training, or work experience.
+Bachelor’s degree in science field or a related discipline, or the equivalent combination of education, professional training, or work experience.